 Weekly planning is a basic life-skill

-So, to summarize, to plan your week like a boss you should: set a time to do the plan, include your goals in your schedule, make a to-do list, prioritize what’s important, and schedule around your goals and priorities.
+So, to summarize, to plan your week like a boss you should set a time to do the plan and include your goals in your schedule.
+After, you have to make a to-do list and prioritize what’s important.
+Finally, you need to schedule around your goals and priorities.

-Remember, it might not work at first, but like everything, you should practice.
-As you continue to plan, you will master time-scheduling and you’ll make the most of your week.
+Remember, it can be hard to stick to your schedule the first time, but as the old saying goes, it takes practice to achieve perfection.
+As you continue to plan, you will master time scheduling and you’ll make the most of your week.

 Now tell me, how is your weekly planning process?